Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 2.md

 ## Using Collision Layers

 Collision Layers can be passed into jobs as `[ReadOnly]` and queried.
-Many of the Physics query operations have overloads which take a `CollisionLayer` as an argument.
+Many of the Physics query operations have overloads which take a `CollisionLayer` or `ReadOnlySpan<CollisionLayer>` as an argument.
 For example, here’s the skeleton of a typical collide-and-slide algorithm used in character controllers:

 ```csharp
 [BurstCompile]